The History of Cannabis Prohibition & Adult Cannabis Use in the US

-The cannabis plant evolved in Central Asia and was later introduced in Africa, Europe and eventually the Americas.
+The cannabis plant evolved in Central Asia.
+It was later introduced in Africa, Europe, and eventually the Americas.
 It was grown as an herbal medicine beginning around 500 BC.
 These early plants had very low levels of tetrahydrocannabinol (THC).
 They grew quickly and had many uses.
-Their fiber was used to make clothing, paper, sails, rope, and other products.
-For its many benefits, cannabis was widely grown in colonial America and at Spanish missions in the Southwest.
+They used their fiber, hemp, to make clothing, paper, sails, rope, and other products.
+Cannabis was widely grown in colonial America and at Spanish missions in the Southwest.

-Established in 2016, Dogwalkers sought to cultivate and dispense quality pre-rolls to customers who prioritize authenticity and convenience.
+Established in 2016, Dogwalkers cultivates and dispenses quality pre-rolls to customers who prioritize authenticity and convenience.
 The founder of GTI took inspiration for the Dogwalkers brand from his four-legged friend, Bailey.
-Partnering with four animal rescue organizations and using a portion of profits to support animals in need, Dogwalkers re-invests in the community it serves.
+Dogwalkers re-invests in the community it serves by partnering with four animal rescue organizations and using a portion of profits to support animals in need.

 Sustainable Practices and Success

-Sustainability is also embedded into Dogwalker’s brand values.
-Big Dog pre-rolls are packaged in a paperboard carton made from organic material.
-The .35-g Mini Dog 5-pack is stored in child proof tin-plated steel that is 100% eco-friendly.
-This launch was a game changer that attracted occasional adult-users.
+Sustainability is integral to Dogwalker’s brand values.
+Big Dog pre-rolls come in a paperboard carton made from organic material.
+The .35-g Mini Dog 5-pack comes in childproof tin-plated steel that is 100% eco-friendly.
+This launch was a game-changer that attracted occasional adult users.
 At the time, most pre-rolls ranged between 1-1.5g and consumers were seeking a shorter experience that would last just long enough for a walk around the block with their best pup.
 Within each tin contains an insert that shares its origin story and alludes to the animal shelters it supports.

 To better solidify Dogwalkers’ reputation as a leader in the cannabis industry, an upgrade to the packaging, messaging and logos was a must.
-After Dogwalkers pursued a comprehensive rebrand in 2019, they were recognized in the inaugural cannabis edition of the Clio Awards.
-They were awarded the Silver Award for the Brand Design in Packaging category.
+Following a comprehensive rebrand in 2019, Dogwalkers achieved recognition in the inaugural cannabis edition of the Clio Awards.
+Dogwalkers received the Silver Award for the Brand Design in Packaging category.
 This conscious effort proved to be wildly successful, and Dogwalkers revenue more than doubled from the year prior.
 The months following the rebrand proved to be the highest volume earning months.